Yash-Gawande/Yash-Gawande/README.md

 - 👋 Hi, I’m @Yash-Gawande
 - 👀 I’m interested in ...
 Data science nd Photography
 - 🌱 I’m currently learning ...
 Data Science
-- 💞️ I’m looking for an opportunity in ... field of Data science and apply my knowledge for the betterment of the society
+- 💞️ I’m looking for an opportunity in ...
+Data analytics and Junior Data Scientist and apply my knowledge for the Development of Organisation and in myself
-- 📫 How to reach me ... yashgawnde92@gmail.com or +91-8975343569
+- 📫 How to reach me ... yashgawnde92@gmail.com
 - 😄 Pronouns: ...
 Yash
 - ⚡ Fun fact: ...
 Im Good Photographer also😁